lcnguyencs/WaterMarking_Invisible/README.md

 ## Introduction

-Watermarking is a process of embedding a mark or text into an image to protect it from unauthorized use.
-This script demonstrates how to add a visible watermark to an image using Python.
+Watermarking is a process of embedding a hidden mark or text into an image to protect it from unauthorized use.
+This script demonstrates how to add an invisible watermark to an image using Python.

 ## Features

-- Add a visible watermark to any image.
+- Add an invisible watermark to any image.
 - Customize the watermark text.
 - Adjust the position and style of the watermark.